OpenPalp — Your Personal Heart Rhythm Programme

 Write in your diary

 Time, duration, severity, what you were doing, what helped.
-The pattern across 30 days is where the answers live.
+The pattern across your monitoring period is where the answers live.

 Important note on vagal techniques